Artemi Panarin scores 49th goal as Rangers beat Senators 4-0 to clinch Presidents' Trophy

 New York won for the fifth time in seven games and went 26-7-1 in their last 34 games.
 They previously won the Presidents’ Trophy in 1991-92, 1993-94 — when they won the Stanley Cup for only time since 1940 — and 2014-15.

+“It feels good.
+I’m glad to contribute,’' Roslovic said. ”It’s a special time to be able to come in and be a helping hand.”

-Fox made it 2-0 with a short-handed goal at 8:58 of the second.
+Fox put the Rangers ahead 2-0 with a short-handed goal at 8:58 of the second.
 Fox finessed a pass from Kreider past Korpisalo for his 17th goal of the season with Kaapo Kakko – playing his 300th NHL game - in the penalty box for slashing.
 Fox has the most goals by a Rangers defenseman since Brian Leetch scored 21 in 2000-01.

+“Knowing what was on the line tonight was a good way to end our season,’' Fox said. ”It’s been a full team effort with everyone chipping in.
+We did a good job a bearing down tonight and the crowd was into it.”

 Panarin made it 3-0 with his 49th goal at 4:34 of the third.
-Panarin finished with 120 points — second-most in Rangers history — and with points in a franchise-record 67 of his 82 games this season.
+Panarin finished with 120 points — second-most in Rangers history to Jaromir Jagr’s 123 in 2005-06 — and with points in a franchise-record 67 of his 82 games this season.

-Panarin had a chance for his 50th with a late Rangers power-play but Korpisalo denied him twice.
+With the Garden crowd chanting “MVP, MVP” trying to exhort their star, Panarin had a chance to score his 50th goal with a late Rangers power-play but Korpisalo denied him twice.
+The 32-year-old Russian forward had seven shots on goal.
+He smiled when asked to assess his 120-point season and his 17 shots attempts in Monday’s game.

+“Multiple things, partners, coaching staff — the whole team,’' Panarin cited as reasons for his best statistical year. ”Pretty fun season.
+It’s good to have that experience but there’s no time to relax.”

-Lafreniere made it 4-0 with seven minutes remaining in the third with his 28th, concluding a pretty setup from Panarin and defenseman Erik Gustafsson.
+Lafreniere increased the lead to 4-0 with seven minutes remaining in the third with his 28th, concluding a pretty setup from Panarin and defenseman Erik Gustafsson.

 Kreider finished with 75 points, including 39 goals, for the second-highest points total of his career.